December 20, 2017

 Those of us who haven't worked in the Enterprise probably don't know a lot about ITIL (Information Technology Infrastructure Library).
 ITIL may even be a source of amusement for them.
 C'mon, they would say, how much practical use can you get from a methodology that is defined through a set of books that is actually referred to as a "library"?

 Those of us who have experience working in the Enterprise know that ITIL is a necessary "evil."
 When applied in a pragmatic and customised manner, ITIL processes make a significant impact on the quality and speed of technology and software delivery in large companies.
-Just as importantly as improving productivity, ITIL helps lower the likelihood of incidents and can improve your cyber resilience.
+Just as importantly as improving productivity, ITIL helps lower the likelihood of incidents and good IT processes can improve your cyber resilience.